andrebrogard/katacoda-scenarios/datadog-tutorial/intro.md

-# Welcome to the DataDog tutorial!
+# Welcome to this tutorial!

-The point of this tutorial is to teach you how to use DataDog, which is a monitoring service for applications.
+The goal of the tutorial is to teach you how to use DataDog, which is a monitoring service for applications.
 It helps supervise servers and databases, which will be shown in this tutorial.

 ## Structure of the tutorial: